 - Know that help for the injured is on its way.

-Remember: The first responders on the scene are not there to evacuate or tend to the injured.
-They are well-trained, and are there to stop the shooter.
+First Responders on the scene are well-trained and are there to stop the shooter.
+They are not there to evacuate or tend to the injured.

-Information you should provide to Law Enforcement and Communications Officer:
+Information you should provide to a Law Enforcement and Communications Officer: